 AutoCAD / Solidworks / Prototyping

 The Dell XPS 15 series of laptops has had a throttling problem since at least the 9550, which was released in October 2015.
 This isn't uncommon with thin and light laptops, as their cooling performance is constrained by the overall thermal mass of the heatsink and the amount of air the fans can push through the fins.
 Since the release of the 9560, Razer and Gigabyte have released the Blade 15 and Aero 15X laptops, respectively, with a similar form factor and more powerful graphics chips, that both don't thermal throttle (at least not to the same extent).

-With the 9570 on full load, the CPU easily hits 97°C (Tj Max, the spec'd temperature ceiling) after the heatsink is saturated, causing it to throttle down to a lower clock speed.
+With the 9570 on full load, the CPU easily hits 97°C (Tj Max, the spec'd temperature ceiling from Intel) after the heatsink is saturated, causing it to throttle down to a lower clock speed.
 The GPU throttling isn't as much of a problem, as Dell have limited the GPU max temperature to 75°C, but loading both the CPU and GPU still results in the same VRM Throttling.
 In my case, this means longer render times, and FPS in games completely tanking to unplayable levels.

 The aim of this project is to redesign the heatsink plate to effectively cool the CPU, GPU, and VRMs.
 Ideally, the fins will be replaced with copper versions, to aid in dissipation, but I'm using the stock heatpipes, as I believe that the high CPU and GPU temperatures can mostly be attributed to uneven heatsink mounting pressure, and the copper shims that sit between the components and heatpipes having insufficient contact, so the thermal paste has to carry the heat further than necessary.
 Ideally, I want it to keep all temperatures below that of the CPU, to reduce component wear, and increase the laptop's lifespan.

 November 18th, 2018